wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-visual-studio-tools-get-started.md

 The HDInsight Visual Studio Tools support showing performance graphs for the Hive jobs ran by the Tez execution engine.
 For information on enabling Tez, see [use Hive in HDInsight][hdinsight.hive].
 After you submit a Hive job in Visual Studio, Visual Studio shows you the graph when the job is completed.
 You might need to click the **Refresh** button to get the latest job status.

-> [AZURE.NOTE] This feature is only available for HDInsight cluster version above 3.2.4.593, and can only work for completed jobs.
-This works for both Windows clusters.
+c> [AZURE.NOTE] This feature is only available for HDInsight cluster version above 3.2.4.593, and can only work for completed jobs.
+This works for both Windows and Linux based clusters.

 ![hadoop hive tez performance graph](./media/hdinsight-hadoop-visual-studio-tools-get-started/hdinsight.hive.tez.performance.graph.png)